marinlauber/WaterLilyPreCICE/README.md

 # WaterLily-PreCICE

-WaterLily.jl bindings to connect to the PreCICE coupling library
+[WaterLily.jl](https://github.com/WaterLily-jl/WaterLily.jl) bindings to connect to the [PreCICE](https://precice.org) coupling library

+## Prerequisites

+Before running any coupled simulation using `WaterLily.jl` and any other package with an excisting preCICE adapter, you will need a working version of preCICE, see [here](https://precice.org/installation-overview.html) for a detailed installation guide.

 ## Usage